fschuch/fschuch.com/content/slides/2021-x3d-dev-meeting/index.en.md

 {{< speaker_note >}}
 - With Traitlets, the parameters can be checked for consistence;
 - The GOAL here is to anticipate some user mistakes;
+- For instance:
-- For instance; the parameters are type checked;
+  - The parameters are type checked;
   - We can impose some boundaries;
   - We can see some on CHANGE validations;
   - And onchange callbacks;
 - So, with it, we make sure that the parameters file will be compatible with xcompact3d;
 {{< /speaker_note >}}